Cancer Research UK logo.

 Before surgery, you discuss the different ways you can use to communicate with your doctor and speech and language therapist.

-A voice prosthesis, or tracheo oesophageal puncture (TEP) is a common type of communication.
+A voice prosthesis, or tracheo oesophageal puncture (TEP) is a common type of communication after having surgery to remove the larynx (laryngectomy).
 But there are other ways, such as oesophageal speech or electrolarynx.

 What is a voice prosthesis (tracheo oesophageal puncture or TEP)?

-Your surgeon makes a tiny hole called a fistula at the back of your stoma.
-The hole creates an opening between your windpipe and food pipe (oesophagus).
+Your surgeon makes a small hole called a fistula to create an opening between your windpipe (trachea) and food pipe (oesophagus).

 Using a voice prosthesis